dk107dk/flightpath/flightpath/assets/help/sidebar/cwd.md

     * test.csv
     * test.csvpath

 Keep in mind that FlightPath only shows you directories within your working directory and files that it recognizes as data, metadata, or csvpaths.
-You can set the extensions recognized as CSVs or CsvPath Language files in config using the `Open config` button.
+You can set the extensions recognized as CSV or CsvPath Language files in the Config Panel.